LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

    Python modules installed.

-This custom Camera Block script is based on an example that you can find in the `examples folder on GitHub  <https://github.com/LaboratoireMecaniqueLille/ crappy/examples/custom_objects>`__.
+This custom Camera Block script is based on an example that you can find in the `custom objects examples folder on GitHub  <https://github.com/ LaboratoireMecaniqueLille/crappy/examples/custom_objects>`__.
 You can :download:`download it
 </downloads/complex_custom_objects/custom_camera_block.py>` to run it locally
 on your machine.
 Note that the :py:`'Webcam'` camera is used here, so this example will require a camera readable by OpenCV to be plugged to the computer.